 Pleasing compositions take your eye into the picture.
 Think about roads, pathways, and rivers disappearing into the distance.

 Focus can be used in the same way.
 It de-clutters an image and allows the focal point to pop out.
-Sometimes, it’s what you leave out, not what you leave in.
+Sometimes, it’s what you leave out, not what you put in.

 Change the Focus to Add Depth to Your Composition

 This is blatant theft, inspired by photography.
 We can all appreciate how depth of field can transform a simple photo into something special.
-Artists and illustrators can contrive the same effect.
+Artists and illustrators can contrive the same thing with great effect.

 Take a look at this one.

-This is an early piece of artwork, drawn way before I used the internet and before I’d ever seen a wild tiger.
+This is an early art piece, drawn way before I used the internet and before I’d ever seen a wild tiger.
 I visited the London Zoo and took several photos of this Sumatran tiger.

 The same principle could be applied to other compositions.
 There’s no reason why you couldn’t have a sharp central subject and purposefully apply a receding blur to create a depth of field effect.